 TecSalud del Tecnológico de Monterrey

 Cardiol is collaborating with TecSalud del Tecnológico de Monterrey (TecSalud) on research and development of proprietary nanotherapeutics for the treatment of heart failure.
-The primary objective of this collaboration is to develop the experimental evidence necessary to support advancing breakthrough nanomedicines for heart failure into clinical development during 2019.
+The primary objective of this collaboration is to develop the experimental evidence necessary to support advancing breakthrough nanomedicines for heart failure into clinical development.

 TecSalud is committed to delivering outstanding patient care with four cutting-edge academic medical centers that combine innovative research, clinical services, and education.

 TecSalud has collaborative relationships with the Houston Methodist DeBakey Heart & Vascular Center and the University of Calgary, and has established a formal agreement with the Massachusetts Institute of Technology (MIT) to promote research and development in nanoscience and nanotechnology in Mexico.